thomaswilliamsastro/data_buttons/docs/data_buttons.rst

 ====================

 ``data_buttons`` currently works with GALEX, SDSS, and WISE data.
-In the case of GALEX, the mosaic is weighted by the exposure time and will also produce a *_exptime.fits file.
+In the case of GALEX, the mosaic is weighted by the exposure time and will also produce an _exptime.fits file.

 More telescopes and data coming soon!